 Register your data with the server

-After you grant the ArcGIS Server account the appropriate permissions to the folders and databases that contain your data, you need to register the folders and databases with the server using ArcGIS Server Manager or ArcGIS Desktop.
+After you grant the ArcGIS Server account the appropriate permissions to the folders and databases that contain your data, you need to register the folders and databases with the server using ArcGIS Server Manager or ArcGIS for Desktop.
 Data registration gives you the most control over how your server accesses data and helps you ensure that the data is truly accessible by the server.

 For full instructions, see the following topics: